Byiringiro-Gad/AmaliTech-DEG-Project-based-challenges/backend/Idempotency-gateway/README.md

 }
 ```

-- `amount` — must be a number greater than 0
+- `amount`: must be a number greater than 0
-- `currency` — must be exactly 3 letters (e.g. GHS, USD, RWF)
+- `currency`: must be exactly 3 letters (e.g. GHS, USD, RWF)

 **Possible Responses**